kwellys/jt/src/pages/projects/ais-library.md

 goals:
   descr:
     leftCol: >-
-      AIS Library allows automating workflow in any company.
+      JET Library allows automating workflow in any company.
 In the application, it is possible to store documents and employees personal files and set access to certain documents, depending on employee’s access level or workgroup.